situkun123/googlesheet2df/README.md

 # googlesheet2df
 A extremely light wrapper around **pygsheets** to obtain google sheet as a dataframe and upload dataframes to a google sheet

 ## script aim
 The aim of this script is to find a qucik, easy and flexible way to upload to your desirable google sheet and transform google sheet into dataframe, so you don't need to import csv anymore.

+##__exception__
+- Error will occur when headers are the same, make sure the each header is unique
 ## examples

 ### import the package